-Transcripts: The use of reasonable accommodations is not recorded on a student's official college transcript.
+Transcripts: Registration with the Disability Services Center and the use of reasonable accommodations is not recorded on a student's official college transcript.

 Disposal of Confidential Information: The Disability Services Center will shred all information on file after five (5) years of no contact with a registered student.